Geography (GEOG)

 GEOG 361.
 Global Environmental Change.
 4 Credits.

-Natural and human-induced environmental changes and their impact on different environmental systems.
+Natural and human-induced changes in the Earth System and their impact on different environmental systems.
 Not available to those who have taken GEOG 143.

 GEOG 391.
 Social Science Inquiry and Research.
 4 Credits.